 Taste and add more sugar if necessary and allow to cool.
 You can put them through a food mill at this point if you want them to be super-smooth but I like a bit of texture.

 Lightly grease a six-portion flan tin with a removable base.
 Mine is 35 x 12 cm.
 Line it with the pastry, leaving the edges high to allow for shrinkage, and chill in the fridge for 20 minutes.
 Heat the oven to 220C/425F/Gas Mark 7.
 Peel, core and thinly slice the apples and put them in a bowl with the lemon juice to stop them going brown.

 Remove and allow to cool slightly before removing the tart from the tin.
+Warm the apricot jam with a tablespoon of water, sieve, and brush over the tart.
 Serve warm or cold, with cream, crème fraîche or vanilla ice cream.

 Hopefully my girlfriend still has some quinces on her tree to share.
 I looked at all your quince recipes and they look wonderful.

 Thank you, Gerlinde, I’m so pleased you like them.
 Yes, definitely chat up your friend!
 They are a delicious fruit.

 I can’t let you away with it.
 Mentioning Aphrodite, marriage and a refined tart all in the one paragraph tells me where you are going.

 I wonder if that makes it an aphrodisiac?

 It makes it really interesting to read!